 Entrepreneurship, Innovation, and Social Change

 The worlds of ‘working for the betterment of society’ and ‘private enterprise’ are often seen as incompatible.
-This online course will attempt to break-down that perception in order for participants to see the social sector as a place of opportunity, both to ‘do good’ but also to innovate and build a financially sustainable social enterprise.
+Entrepreneurship, Innovation and Social Change is an online course that will attempt to break-down that perception in order for participants to see the social sector as a place of opportunity, both to ‘do good’ but also to innovate and build a financially sustainable social enterprise.